intellihr/ui-components/src/domain/Boards/Board/Board.examples.md

    isButton
  >
   <Board.Tile.ButtonTileContent
-    isIntelliIcon
-    icon='smile'
+    iconType='intelli-icon-smile'
     buttonTitle='Small Tile button with an IntelliIcon'
-    buttonDescription='The tile description will be hidden if it is out of 2 lines'
+    buttonDescription='The tile description will be hidden if it is out of 3 lines'
   >
   </Board.Tile.ButtonTileContent>
  </Board.Tile>